bbopt/nomad/README.txt

               !
 More details are provided in $NOMAD_HOME/interfaces/PyNomad/readme.txt

               !
-Building requires to have Cython.
+Building requires Cython.
 Cython can be obtained with Anaconda distribution platform.

               !
-On *Windows*, using Visual Studio, see the user guide or the readme to properly manage X86/X64 building of binaries.
+On *Windows*, using Visual Studio, see the user guide or the README to properly manage x86/x64 building of binaries.

          To enable *Java* interface building (with Swig): cmake -DBUILD_INTERFACE_JAVA=ON -S . -B build/release